opensafely/documentation/docs/ehrql-new-tutorial.md

    where you load some data,
    then perform computations on that data as each line of the analysis code runs.

-## Example dataset definition 1b: Getting more information from a minimal data source
+## Example dataset definition 1b: Adding an extra output column from a minimal data source

 This dataset definition uses the same [data source](#the-minimal-data-source).